GianlucaCode/cryptoscrape/README.md

 ## Roadmap
 1. Fix how new data is pulled by date
+2. Track down the source of SQL issues...

 ## Features
 As of right now, cryptoscrape only works with reddit.
 Read below to see how to configure reddit scraping.